crowdbotics-apps/test-deploy-0211-de-19317/backend/modules/social-auth/README.md

 ## Extra installation steps
 After adding this module to your project, you need to include the facebook authentication third party app in your `settings.py` file.
 To do that, open your project's settings.py file - it should be in the path `/<your_repo_name>/backend/<your_repo_name>/settings.py`, where <your_repo_name> is the name of your project's repository.
 For example, if my repository name is `social_login_1234`, my file should be located at `social_login_1234/backend/social_login_1234/settings.py`.

-Once the file is opened, locate in the code a declaration for `THIRD_PARTY_APPS` and include `'allauth.socialaccount.providers.facebook',` at the end.
-Your app might already have `'allauth.socialaccount.providers.google'` added there, so you should verify; but if it is not there, then add it as well.
+Once the file is opened, locate in the code a declaration for `THIRD_PARTY_APPS` and include `'allauth.socialaccount.providers.facebook',` and `'allauth.socialaccount.providers.apple',` at the end.
+Your app should ght already have `'allauth.socialaccount.providers.google'` added there, so you should verify; but if it is not there, then add it as well.
 Your code section should look roughly like this:

 ```py
 THIRD_PARTY_APPS = [